Tom-Laurent-TL/octopus/docs/BEST_PRACTICES.md

 **The Problem:**
 ```
 tests/
-├── test_items.py       # Which feature is this?
+├── test_database.py    # Which feature does this test?
 ├── test_endpoints.py   # Tests for everything?
-└── test_database.py    # Integration or unit?
+└── test_models.py      # Integration or unit?
 ```

 ### ✅ Best Practice: Mirror App Structure